top of page

 A sentence is a group of words formed by one or more clauses to express a complete idea.
 There are four types of sentences based on purposes: declarative, exclamatory, imperative, and interrogatory.
 If it is based on structure, the four types of sentences are simple, compound, complex, and compound-complex sentences.

-These four types of sentences are determined based on the clause types used to form the sentence.
+These four types of sentences based on the structure are determined based on the clause types used to form the sentence.
 Recognising different types of sentences can convey your intended message more meaningfully and diversely.
 It contributes to a better writing style.

 a.
 Simple Sentence